allodoxaphobia/natpinning/README.md

 Samy's original proof-of-concept was javascript based, which brought with it several shortcommings:
 	- client-response sequences might be broken due to additional HTTP headers
-	- opening some ports might be blocked by browsers (e.g.: 6667 for irc) To overcome these issues we used flash for our lcient side code.
+	- opening some ports might be blocked by browsers (e.g.: 6667 for irc) To overcome these issues we used flash for our client side component.
 We also attempted to extend this proof-of-concept to a more mature state by creating a server side tool which supports several protocols and gives some level of controle over the client behavior.